zieren/eltern-emailer/README.md

 ### `smtp`

 These parameters configure the SMTP transport in the Nodemailer module.
 The full set of options described in the [Nodemailer documentation](https://nodemailer.com/smtp/) is available.
-The default values for `port` (465) and `secure` (true) work well for many servers (e.g. Outlook), but yours may require different settings.
+The default values for `port` (465) and `secure` (true) work well for many servers (e.g. Outlook web mail), but yours may require different settings.

 ### `imap`